Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 Video

-Humerus, humerus, is a long lever of motion and develops like a typical long bone.
-According to this function and development, it consists of the diaphysis, metaphyses, epiphyses and apophyses.
-The upper end is provided with a spherical articular head, caput humeri (proximal epiphysis), which articulates with the glenoid cavity of the scapula.
+Humerus, humerus, is a long lever of movement and develops like a typical long tubular bone.
+According to this function and development, it consists of a diaphysis, metaphyses, epiphyses and apophyses.
+The upper end is equipped with a spherical articular head, caput humeri (proximal epiphysis), which articulates with the glenoid cavity of the scapula.
 The head is separated from the rest of the bone by a narrow groove called the anatomical neck, collum anatomicum.
-Immediately behind the anatomical neck are two muscular tubercles (apophyses), of which the larger one, tuberculum majus, lies laterally, and the other, smaller one, tuberculum minus, is slightly anterior to it.
-Bone ridges go down from the tubercles (for attaching muscles): from the large tubercle - crista tuberculi majoris, and from the small tubercle - crista tuberculi minoris.
-Between both tubercles and ridges there is a groove, sulcus intertuberculdris, in which the tendon of the long head of the biceps muscle is placed.
-The part of the humerus lying immediately below both tubercles on the border with the diaphysis is called the surgical neck - collum chirurgicum (the place of the most frequent fractures of the shoulder).
+Immediately behind the anatomical neck there are two muscular tubercles (apophyses), of which the larger one, tuberculum majus, lies laterally, and the other, smaller one, tuberculum minus, slightly anterior to it.
+From the tubercles downwards there are bone ridges (for muscle attachment): from the large tubercle - crista tuberculi majoris, and from the small tubercle - crista tuberculi minoris.
+Between both tubercles and ridges there is a groove, sulcus intertuberculdris, in which the tendon of the long head of the biceps muscle is located.
+The part of the humerus lying immediately below both tubercles at the border with the diaphysis is called the surgical neck - collum chirurgicum (the place of the most common fractures of the shoulder).

-Body of the humerus in its upper part it has a cylindrical outline, while at the bottom it is clearly trihedral.
-Almost in the middle of the body of the bone on its lateral surface is a tuberosity, to which the deltoid muscle, tuberositas deltoidea, is attached.
-Behind it, along the posterior surface of the body of the bone from the medial side to the lateral side, a flat groove of the radial nerve, sulcus nervi radidlis, seu sulcus spiralis, passes in the form of a gentle spiral.
+Body of humerus in its upper part it has a cylindrical outline, while at the bottom it is clearly triangular.
+Almost in the middle of the body of the bone, on its lateral surface there is a tuberosity to which the deltoid muscle, tuberositas deltoidea, is attached.
+Behind it, along the posterior surface of the body of the bone, from the medial side to the lateral side, a flat groove of the radial nerve, sulcus nervi radidlis, seu sulcus spiralis, runs in the form of a gentle spiral.

-The lower end of the humerus, condylus humeri, expanded and somewhat bent anteriorly, ends on the sides with rough protrusions - medial and lateral epicondyles and, epicondylus medialis et lateralis, lying on the continuation of the medial and lateral edges of the bone and serving to attach muscles and ligaments (apophyses).
-The medial epicondyle is more pronounced than the lateral one, and on its back side it has a groove for the ulnar nerve, sulcus n. ulnaris.
-Between the epicondyles is placed the articular surface for articulation with the bones of the forearm (disgal epiphysis).
-It is divided into two parts: medially lies the so-called block, trochlea, which has the form of a transversely located roller with a notch in the middle; it serves for articulation with the ulna and is covered by its notch, incisura trochlearis; above the block, both in front and behind, is located along the fossa: in front of the coronary fossa, fossa coronoidea, behind the fossa of the olecranon, fossa olecrani.
-These pits are so deep that the bony septum separating them is often thinned to translucence, and sometimes even perforated.
-Lateral to the block is placed the articular surface in the form of a segment of the ball, the head of the condyle of the humerus, capitulum humeri, which serves for articulation with the radius.
-In front of the capitulum is a small radial fossa, fossa radialis.
+The widened and slightly bent anteriorly lower end of the humerus, condylus humeri, ends on the sides with rough projections - the medial and lateral supramidal clefts and, epicondylus medialis et lateralis, lying on the continuation of the medial and lateral edges of the bone and serving for the attachment of muscles and ligaments (apophyses).
+The medial epicondyle is more pronounced than the lateral one, and on its posterior side it has a groove for the ulnar nerve, sulcus n. ulnaris.
+An articular surface is placed between the epicondyles for articulation with the bones of the forearm (dysgal epiphysis).
+It is divided into two parts: medially lies the so-called block, trochlea, which looks like a transversely located roller with a notch in the middle; it serves for articulation with the ulna and is covered by its notch, incisura trochlearis; above the block, both in front and behind, is located along the fossa: in front is the coronoid fossa, fossa coronoidea, behind is the fossa of the olecranon, fossa olecrani.
+These pits are so deep that the bony partition separating them is often thinned to the point of being translucent, and sometimes even perforated.
+Lateral to the block is the articular surface in the form of a segment of a ball, the head of the condyle of the humerus, capitulum humeri, which serves for articulation with the radius.
+Anteriorly above the capitulum there is a small radial fossa, fossa radialis.

 Ossification.
-By the time of birth, the proximal epiphysis of the shoulder still consists of cartilaginous tissue, therefore, on the radiograph of the shoulder joint of a newborn, the head of the shoulder is almost not determined.
-In the future, the sequential appearance of three points is observed:
+At the time of birth, the proximal epiphysis of the shoulder still consists of cartilaginous tissue, so the head of the humerus is almost not visible on an x-ray of the shoulder joint of a newborn.
+Subsequently, three points appear sequentially:

-1. in the medial part of the head of the shoulder (0-1 year) (this bone core can also be in a newborn);
+1. in the medial part of the head of the humerus (0-1 year) (this bone core can also be present in a newborn);

 2. in the greater tubercle and lateral part of the head (2-3 years);